Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Imaginary rotation and statistics

 \subsection{Imaginary rotation and ninionic statistics}

-The differences between the two implementations of the imaginary rotation are two-fold: one can either consider the curved Euclidean spacetime with the ordinary boundary conditions~\eq{eq_BC_Bosonic} implemented along the compactified time (the first approach) or work in a flat Euclidean spacetime with the rotwisted boundary conditions~\eq{eq_rotwisted} following the second approach.
+The differences between the two implementations of the imaginary rotation are two-fold: one can either consider the curved Euclidean spacetime with corotating coordinates and ordinary boundary conditions~\eq{eq_BC_Bosonic} implemented along the compactified time (the first approach) or use Cartesian coordinates with the rotwisted boundary conditions~\eq{eq_rotwisted} following the second approach.
 In our article, we consider field theories subjected to imaginary rotation introduced via the rotwisted boundary condition.

 The boundary conditions imposed on the fields in the imaginary time direction have one-to-one correspondence with the statistical distribution of the particles.
 For example, the equal-time commutation relations for bosonic fields imply the periodic boundary conditions~\eq{eq_BC_Bosonic}, which lead to the Bose-Einstein distribution for bosons~\eq{eq_n_Bose}.
 Analogously, anti-commuting fermionic variables possess anti-periodic conditions in the compactified time direction which correspond to the Fermi-Dirac statistics~\cite{Kapusta2006}.
 Therefore, it is appropriate to ask which statistical distribution corresponds to the rotwisted boundary conditions~\eq{eq_rotwisted}?